zenodeapp/port-shifter/README.md

 ### 1. [shift-wizard.sh](shift-wizard.sh)

 This wizard can either increment all ports by a common value _or_ let the user customize each port individually.
-It will start off by asking where these config files are located followed by the question whether you'd like to customize each port individually or not.
+It will start off by asking where the config file is located followed by the question whether you'd like to customize each port individually or not.

 This script can be run using: